 Short-term financial goals are targets you'd like to reach within one to five years.
 What would you like your finances to look like in five years' time?
 Here's a few things to consider to help you work out your priorities and to see if you've already achieved a short-term goal.

-Top tip: Work out which of your debts is costing you the most in interest.
-Start by paying the minimum amount on the credit cards with the lowest interest to stop the debt growing, and then use any remaining money to make payments towards the credit cards with the highest interest to start reducing how much you owe.
+Start by paying just the minimum amount on the credit cards with the lowest interest to stop the debt growing, and then use any remaining money to pay off debts with the highest interest to start reducing how much you owe and how much those debts are costing you.

 Setting long-term financial goals